mek0124/mek0124/README.md

 ### Introduction

-Hi!
-I'm Mek, and Welcome to My Repo!
-Here you will find various types of projects that I am either actively developing or actively maintaining.
+Welcome to my GitHub!
+This repository serves as a central hub for all my current and released applications, as well as a glimpse into my journey as a developer.
+Thanks for stopping by!

+<a href="#top">Top</a>

+---
 #### A Little About Me
----

 I am currently a full-time online student at the University of Phoenix studying for my Bachelor's in Computer Science focusing in Software Development and Cyber Security.
 As of today, I have: